rslakra/Technology/SearchService/README.md

 ## Project Structure
 ```
 /
 ├── <modules>                       # The name of the module
 ├── api                             # The API module
 │    ├── crawler                    # crawler
 │    ├── indexer                    # indexer
 │    ├── searcher                   # searcher
 │    ├── v1                         # v1 blueprints/endpoints
 │    ├── __init__.py                # The package initializer
 │    └── routes.py                  # The API routes (blueprints/endpoints)
 ├── resources                       # The service resources
 │    ├── images                     # images
 │    │    ├── __init__.py           # The package initializer
 │    │    └── __init__.py           # The package initializer
 │    └── __init__.py                # The package initializer
 ├── tests                           # The service test-cases
 │    ├── data                       # data
 │    ├── __init__.py                # The package initializer
 │    └── __init__.py                # The package initializer
 ├── webapp                          # The web server
 │    ├── static                     # The static contents like css, js etc.
 │    │    ├── css                   # css files
 │    │    ├── images                # image files
 │    │    ├── js                    # JavaScript files
 │    │    └── __init__.py           # The package initializer
 │    ├── templates                  # The web templates like fragments, html pages etc.
 │    │    ├── fragments             # The HTML views/pages
 │    │    └── __init__.py           # The package initializer
 │    ├── __init__.py                # The package initializer
 │    ├── config.py                  # The webapp's configuration file
-    │    └── routes.py              # Routes of the webapp UI
+│    ├── routes.py                  # Routes of the webapp UI
+│    └── /
 ├── .env                            # The .env file
 ├── .gitignore                      # The .gitignore file
 ├── default.env                     # The default .env file
 ├── gunicorn.conf.py                # The gunicorn configurations
 ├── README.md                       # Instructions and helpful links
 ├── requirements.txt                # The webapp's dependencies/packages
 ├── robots.txt                      # tells which URLs the search engine crawlers can access on your site
-    └── wsgi.py                # the WSGI app
+├── wsgi.py                         # the WSGI app
+├── README.md                       # Instructions and helpful links
+├── robots.txt                      # tells which URLs the search engine crawlers can access on your site
+├── <module>                        # The module service
+└── /
 ```

 ## Local Development